Are you prepared?

 Cyclone Ului (22nd March 2010) could have been worse and Mackay was very fortunate it didn’t face the full force of that Category 4 event.
 Power and telecommunications restoration proved to be the biggest hindrances to the resumption of business in Mackay and the affected region.

-Pamphlets on “Preparing for Cyclones” for the home owner are available from the Queensland State Government here.
+Information on preparing your own emergency action plans are available from the Queensland State Government here.

 And a “Business Continuity Plan Template” is available here.